 Applicants who come to Canada to visit, study or work temporarily need to give their biometrics only once every 10 years.
 Permanent resident applicants need to give their bio-metrics each time they apply.

-Bio-metrics immigration screening helps protects the safety and security of Canadians, and the integrity of the immigration system, while simplifying entry for travelers with genuine identities.
+Biometrics immigration screening helps protects the safety and security of Canadians, and the integrity of the immigration system while simplifying entry for travellers with genuine identities.